 The journal always strives to perform a fast and efficient review process for every paper, but cannot guarantee a specific time in which a decision can be made.

-Peer reviewers are selected based on their subject area expertise and can be drawn from our existing pool of contributors, or from the editors own searches.
-The journal does not favour decisions based on author-suggested reviewers, to minimise conflicts of interest.
+Peer reviewers are selected based on their subject area expertise and can be drawn from our existing pool of contributors, or from the editor's own searches.
+The journal does not favor decisions based on author-suggested reviewers, to minimize conflicts of interest.

 In order to review a paper, all reviewers warrant that they have no conflict of interest in reviewing, can provide unbiased opinions on the scientific soundness of the work, and will treat their review and contents of the article with utmost confidentially.